U.S. Navy Band Unites Through Music at Camp Lemonnier

+CAMP LEMONNIER, Djibouti (Dec.
+14, 2024) – Aircraft, emergency vehicles and water crafts belonging to various Camp Lemonnier (CLDJ) tenants and allied nations sprinkle CLDJ’s flight line for the annual Partner Appreciation Day on a bright November morning in Djibouti, Africa.

-Musician 3rd Class Robert Novoa, lead vocalist of U.S. Naval Forces Europe and Africa Rock Band, Flagship, performs for U.S., Djiboutian and allied service members and civilians during Partner Appreciation Day on Camp Lemonnier, Djibouti, Nov.
+Adults, children, U.S., Djiboutian and allied service members make their way to the ceremony location where Musician 3rd Class Robert Novoa, lead vocalist of U.S. Naval Forces Europe and Africa Rock Band, Flagship, waits for his cue to kick off the opening ceremony with a performance of the Djiboutian and American national anthems, Nov.
 20, 2024.

+As Novoa starts to sing the Djiboutian anthem in its written language of Somali, several guests in the diverse crowd start to hum and sing along.
+The anthem continues and the voices grow and the power of music presents itself, bringing the allied nations together.

+“Hearing the locals sing along and seeing how excited they were to have a U.S. service member learn and perform their anthem exemplified how music positively impacts unity and respect,” said Novoa.

 U.S. Naval Forces Europe and Africa/U.S. Sixth Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with allied and interagency partners, in order to advance U.S. national interests and security and stability in Europe and Africa.